 He fervently opposed National Prohibition, as many upstanding Americans did then, of all stripes.
 He wrote not infrequently on beverage alcohol and was an avid home-brewer, for example, through the Volstead period.
 But even in beeriana his inconsistency shows.
 In a late 1940s radio interview you can hear on YouTube, when asked about his reputation as a beer man, he downplayed it, saying he favoured the “wine of the country” and if it was beer he drank that.

 The extract below, from Europe After 8:15 (1914), written by Mencken with two others, shows a somewhat different picture.
 So do other passages of Mencken on beer.

-The Technicolor description of the bock beer experience, indeed the chapter it is part of, are some of the best things in Menckeniana (when you know Mencken well, it is obvious he wrote the Munich section alone).
-The chapter should be read in full by connoisseurs of bibulous social history, since it consists in good part of a romp through the city’s beer halls and beer gardens.
+The technicolor description of bock beer, indeed the chapter of which it is part, are some of the best booze writing by Mencken (clearly he authored these parts).
+The chapter should be read by connoisseurs of bibulous social history, as it consists in good part of a romp through the city’s beer halls and beer gardens.

 The grandeur of the notes below on bock beer may stand alone in the annals of beer appreciation.

 Note re images: all sourced via HathiTrust, here.
 All intellectual property therein belongs solely to their lawful owner, as applicable.
 Used for educational and historical purposes.
 All feedback welcomed.